reab5555/Product-Reputation-Analyzer/README.md

 <img src="examples/Tesla Model 3 - Corr.png" width="350" alt="alt text">
 <img src="examples/Tesla Model 3 - reg 1.png" width="350" alt="alt text">

-The data presented appears to be from a series of statistical analyses, including correlation and regression models, focusing on Twitter data for the Tesla Model 3 and its relationship with TSLA stock values.
+The data presented including correlation and multiple regression models, focusing on Twitter data for the Tesla Model 3 and its relationship with TSLA stock values.

 The two scatterplots compare the TSLA stock closing value with Twitter sentiments about the Tesla Model 3 for the year 2023.